 On the night of 24-25, a sergeant and his party were out on patrol in the northern quarter of the town overlooking the Jacobite camp.
 The sergeant was challenged by a sentry, and after giving the wrong password was fired upon.
 The sergeant and his party were unscathed however the firing alerted the town and believing that an attack was underway, Islay ordered the drums to beat to arms and the militia assembled under torchlight on the castle green.

-No attack on Inveraray was to come and on the 25th General Gordon broke off his siege and led the Jacobites back up Glen Aray and back to the camp in the Braes of Glenorchy before heading towards Perthshire to link up with the main Jacobite army under Mar.
+No attack on Inveraray was to come.
+On the 25th General Gordon broke off his siege and led the Jacobites back up Glen Aray and back to the camp in the Braes of Glenorchy before heading towards Perthshire to link up with the main Jacobite army under Mar.
 On 13 November Mar’s Jacobite army clashed with the Duke of Argyll’s government forces in the inconclusive battle of Sheriffmuir which effectively ended the Jacobite Rising of 1715.

 Notes: